EricYale/BirthdayBot/README.md

 - Create an AWS Lambda function called `yaliesBirthdayBot`
 - Get your AWS SES account set up
 - Follow [this post](https://stackoverflow.com/a/52836905/4699945) to allow Lambda functions to send emails
-- (ERIC TODO) I'm currently working on setting up an AWS schedule to run the lambda function
+- Follow [this guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-run-lambda-schedule.html) to set up a CloudWatch rule to run the lambda function on a scheduled interval
+- Follow [this guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-troubleshooting.html#eb-lam-function-not-invoked) to allow the CloudWatch rule to invoke the Lambda function

 ## Deploy
 - `cd lambda && npm install`